COURSE LISTINGS

 Damage and the loss of water due to corrosion has become recognized as a major cost associated with the maintenance in the water and wastewater industries.
 This talk will cover basic corrosion theory; causes of corrosion and corrosion control measures.

-ELECTRIC RAIL CORROSION AND CORROSION CONTROL
+CONCRETE PIPE AND CORROSION CONTROL TECHNIQUES

 INSTALLING CATHODIC PROTECTION IN WATER STORAGE TANKS